bunsenapp/migrator/README.md

 Migrator has the following features:

-* Migration tracking, either in the database or externally.
 * Configurable, flexible structure.
 * Write your database migrations using the language you're supposed to: SQL.